croquet/croquet-react/docs/tutorials/3_1_React_Mondrian_Player_Count.md

 In order to track the number of connected users, we have to update our models.
 However, keeping the user count inside the `Painting` model is not the best approach.

-We will start by creating a `Root` model where we will store the painting model and the set of connected users.

 1. **Create a new file `models/root.ts`**

+We will start by creating a `Root` model where we will store both the painting model and the set of connected users.

 ```ts
 import { Model } from "@croquet/react";